Look inside: $4.2 million newly built home in Ohio - NewsBreak

 PLAIN CITY, Ohio ( WCMH ) — A newbuild in Plain City is on the market for $4.2 million, complete with opulent finishes, an open floor plan and an expansive outdoor space.

 Located at 11103 Plum Ridge Place , this property sits on 0.76 acres inside Jerome Village off of I-270 and U.S. 33 connecting to Glacier Ridge Metro Park and a short commute to the Columbus Zoo and Aquarium.
-The luxury community spans 1,900 acres, 16 home builders and 11 architectural styles.Most expensive ZIP codes in central Ohio
+The luxury community spans 1,900 acres, 16 home builders and 11 architectural styles.What to watch for in the housing market in 2023

 Constructed in 2022, the 10,300 square-foot home is three levels and features six bedrooms, 10 bathrooms and a spacious kitchen opening to a two-story great room.
 The automated smart also includes a wine room, a library and four fireplaces.